stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 * A _view transform_ representing the viewers position and orientation.

-* _perspective projection_ so that fragments that the scene appears correctly foreshortened.
+* _perspective projection_ so that fragments in the scene appear correctly foreshortened.

 This will require the following new components: